ImperialCollegeLondon/rse_further_git_course/episodes/l1-03-intermediate_concepts.md

 $ git stash list
 ~~~
 {: .commands}
-- Extracts the stash with the given number from the list, updating the working directory
+- Extract the stash with the given number from the list, updating the working directory
   with its content.
 ~~~
 $ git stash pop stash@{NUMBER}
 ~~~
 {: .commands}
-- Applies the given stash without removing it from the list, so you can apply it to
+- Apply the given stash without removing it from the list, so you can apply it to
   other branches, if needed.
 ~~~
 $ git stash apply stash@{NUMBER}